 The longer you allow it to steep, the richer and stronger the flavor.
 Don’t let it steep for any more than 10 minutes.
 The best time to drink this chamomile tea creation is about 30 minutes before bed.
 It’s widely regarded as a mild tranquilizer and sleep-inducer.
 The sedative effects from the apigenin occur because it binds to the benzodiazepine receptors in the brain.

 Chamomile is by far the most recommended natural sleep aid that there.
 It’s caffeine-free, contains no cholesterol and it’s proven to reduce stress and anxiety, among other things.
 Why is it that it feels so good to drink this tea before bed?
 Well, it’s called the placebo effect.
 We think that it relaxes us, therefore it does.
-It’s the same
+It’s the same concept behind the warm milk idea.

 The other part of it is that by brewing it every night, you’re creating a ritual, which is another way to wind down for a restful night’s sleep.
-No matter how you choose to ingest this herb, it’s been proven to cure insomnia, amongst other things.
+No matter how you choose to ingest this herb, it’s been proven to cure insomnia, among other things.
 So, read up on some recipes, get yourself into a comfy bed and drink your tea.